Chargeback Laws in Florida

+Yet, understanding these laws becomes crucial for high risk merchants.
+Imagine running a prosperous orange grove, symbolizing your thriving business.
+Yet, every time a customer claims an orange was bad and wants their money back, the entire basket is jeopardized.
+These claims, in the realm of your business, are what we know as chargebacks.
 So, whether you’re an entrepreneur or consumer, here are some of the things that you need to know about the chargeback laws in the state of Florida.

 According to Chapter 817 of the 2020 Florida Statutes, “a person who, with intent to defraud the issuer or a person or organization providing money, goods, services, or anything else of value or any other person, uses, for the purpose of obtaining money, goods, services, or anything else of value, a credit card obtained or retained in violation of this part of a credit card which he or she is forged, or who obtains money, goods, services, or anything else of value by representing, without the consent of the cardholder, that he or she is the holder of a specified card or by representing that he or she is the holder of a card and such card has not in fact been issued violates this section.”

 As a consumer, it’s very important to be aware of card skimmers that will scan your card and make a copy of it to use for unauthorized purchases.
 As a business owner, you have to be vigilant with credit card purchases and ask for identification if you can in order to avoid unknowingly authorizing illegal purchases using stolen credit cards that could result in a chargeback.

 Negative Option Scheme